First Timers | Tattoo Questions | Aftercare Questions | Piercing | General/Medical

 Q. How do I take care of my tattoo?

 A. Upon arrival for your tattoo we will give you a card that is labeled “tattoo aftercare.”
 This card is a list of our suggested aftercare for your tattoo.
-Each artist’s individual recommendations may vary slightly.
-We suggest that you remove the bandage after several hours, wash area with a mild, unscented liquid soap and warm water, pat and air dry the tattoo, apply a thin coat of A&D ointment several times a day, and after 48 hours replace A&D ointment with a water based fragrance free lotion.
-Continue applying lotion several times a day until skin stops flaking.
-Discard A&D and lotion once tattoo is healed!
+In addition, you will be provided with a high quality aftercare product.
+We suggest that you remove the bandage after several hours, wash area with a mild, unscented liquid soap and warm water, pat and air dry the tattoo, apply a thin coat of provided aftercare product several times a day.
+Continue washing, completely drying, and applying aftercare product several times a day until skin stops flaking.
+Discard aftercare product once tattoo is healed!

 Q. During the healing of the tattoo DO NOT do any of the following: